knative/docs/CONTRIBUTING.md

 - If possible, follow the style/template of other documents of the same type.

-- Focus mostly on technical correctness; structure and language should be roughly correct, but don’t need heavy review in this phase.
+- Focus mostly on technical correctness; structure and language should be roughly correct, but don't need heavy review in this phase.

 The goal of adding new content is to get technically correct documentation into the repo before it is lost.
-Tech Writers may provide some quick guidance on getting documentation into the correct location, but won’t be providing a detailed list of items to change.
+Tech Writers may provide some quick guidance on getting documentation into the correct location, but won't be providing a detailed list of items to change.

 ## Refining and Reviewing Content

 Once the raw documentation has made it into the repo, tech writers and other communications experts will review and revise the documentation to make it easier to consume.
-This will be done as a second PR; it’s often easier for the tech writers to clean up or rewrite a section of prose than to teach an engineer what to do, and most engineers trust the wordsmithing the tech writers produce more than their own.
+This will be done as a second PR; it's often easier for the tech writers to clean up or rewrite a section of prose than to teach an engineer what to do, and most engineers trust the wordsmithing the tech writers produce more than their own.